The basics

 view v('X':int, 'Y':int).

-• Each column is assigned a data type.
+sourceandviewto distinguish the source tables and the view. - Each column is assigned a data type.

-• Supported data types are: integer, real and string.
+- Supported data types are:

 View definition